AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

 Adobe Experience Manager as a Cloud Service comes with a powerful [Search](/help/sites-cloud/authoring/getting-started/search.md) mechanism.

-In combination with this there are a also set of predefined **Search Forms** to help you to filter your content.
+In combination with this there are a also set of predefined options to help you to filter your content.
 These hold predefined facets such as **Modified Date**, **Publish Status**, or **Livecopy Status** to help you quickly drill down to the resources you need.

 ![search and filter usage](assets/csf-usage.png)